petrstepanov/roopositron/README.md

 # RooPositron

-Terminal-based positron lifetime fitting software.
+A flexible terminal-based positron lifetime fitting software.
+Supports integration of custom models.

 Program is written in object-oriented C++ using CERN ROOT libraries.
 Fitting is performed via RooFit package functionality.